nijotz/nr-test-apps/apollo-graphql/README.md

   }
 }

-# A query for one author
+# A query for one author (with custom date formatting)
 {
   author(id: 2) {
     id